-The following table lists the default audio levels for all IP phones except the IP655 and the IP400-Series phones.
+Default Audio Levels for IP Phones (except IP655, IP400-Series, and 6900-Series) lists the default audio levels for all IP phones except the IP655 and the IP400-Series phones.
 Default audio levels for the IP655 are provided in the table below.
-Information about audio parameters for the IP400-Series phones is provided in Configuring 400-Series IP Phones on page 89.
+Information about audio parameters for the IP400-Series phones is provided in Configuring 400-Series IP Phones.